|

 There, at the Mercy Seat, there is a place I can go to obtain mercy – and find grace – to help me.
 I don’t know about you, but I need that every day.
 The days I don’t go into that Holy place?
 I am missing so much!

 We can have the confidence to walk into that inner sanctuary, that Holiest of Holy places, and meet at the feet of Jesus.
-Because of that opened curtain, we can draw near to God with confidence.
+Because of that open curtain, we can draw near to God with confidence.

 Because of that open curtain,